graphprotocol/maker-subgraph/README.md

 ## Events and Contracts

 The Maker subgraph currently only tracks DAI, as the Graph Node needs to support anonymous functions before events in the CDP contracts can be tracked.
-This support will be added soon
+This support will be added soon.

+The SaiVox contract is not that important, so it is left out.
+It focuses on keeping the value of DAI near $1.00, by calling to third party price providers.
+This subgraph focuses more on DAI and CDPs so this isn't needed.

+The SaiTop contract is not used either.
+This contract emits events when global settlement happens.
+Global settlement has never happened.

 ## Setting up the Subgraph